Nonnegative Hermitian vector bundles and Chern numbers: The second application

-Compact connected homogeneous complex manifolds have been well-studied and it has been known that (cf. \cite[Theorem 6.2]{MS} or \cite[p.
-601]{Ma}) they are projective algebraic provided that their Euler characteristic are nonzero \big(hence positive by (\ref{nonnegative2}) in Corollary \ref{coromain}\big).
-Our following result is a refinement of this classical fact, and, moreover its proof is built on the aforementioned two basic results and thus different from the original one. \begin{theorem} Suppose $M^n$ is a compact connected homogeneous complex manifold.
-Then we have the following implications: \be \ee \end{theorem} \begin{proof} If some Chern number is nonzero and thus positive, which is equivalent to the positivity of the Chern number $c_1^n[M]$ by virtue of (\ref{nonnegative2}), then $M$ is Moishezon due to (\ref{matsushimastollresult}) as the holomorphic tangent bundle of $M$ is globally generated.
-Now the property of being globally generated implies the existence of a Bott-Chern nonnegative Hermitian metric on its holomorphic tangent bundle by Example \ref{examplegloballygenerated} and thus implies nefness by (\ref{bottchernimpliesnefness}) in Example \ref{examplebottchernimpliesnefness}.
-Then the fact of $M$ being projective algebraic follows from Demailly's result (\ref{demaillyresult}). \end{proof} The converse part to (\ref{homogenousimpliesproj}) is \emph{not} true in general, i.e., even if a compact connected homogeneous complex manifold is projective algebraic, it may happen that its all Chern numbers vanish.
-For instance, the product of an abelian variety over $\mathbb{C}$ and a projective-rational manifold is projective algebraic but its Chern numbers are all zero due to the existence of an abelian variety.
+Note that in Theorem \ref{theoremproj2} the condition of some Chern number be nonzero is \emph{only} sufficient and its converse part is \emph{not} true in general, i.e., even if a compact connected homogeneous complex manifold is projective, it may happen that its all Chern numbers vanish.
+For instance, the product of an abelian variety over $\mathbb{C}$ and a projective-rational manifold is projective but its Chern numbers are all zero.
 Indeed, a classical result of Borel and Remmert tells us that (\cite{BR}) \be \ee